Why Zombies Don't Evolve

 That objection has real force against crude functionalism.
 If the claim is merely that information processing somehow produces feeling, the explanation is too thin — the mysterious term has been moved, not dissolved.
 MST needs the stronger claim: experience is the internally available comparison format of a self-maintaining world-model under controlled attention.
 Feeling is not an extra glow the process emits.
 Feeling is what that comparison process is, described from the system’s own vantage.

-This is a philosophical wager, and it is worth being honest about its size.
+This is a large philosophical wager.
 MST does not solve the Hard Problem on Chalmers’ terms; it refuses them.
 It rejects the premise that function and experience are two different kinds of thing joined by a metaphysical bridge.
 On MST the demand for a further bridge is a category error, produced by describing one control architecture from two incompatible standpoints — the same category-error diagnosis that dissolves the Hard Problem rather than paying its ransom.
 From the outside we describe representation, attention, mismatch detection, and model stabilization.
 From the inside the system has red, pain, hunger, fear, memory, effort, salience, and presence.
 There are not two processes here, one shadowing the other.
 There is one process with an outside and an inside.

 The hard question then changes shape.
 Instead of asking how dead representation magically becomes experience, we ask what kind of representational control architecture has an inside.
 MST’s answer: a self-maintaining Modeler-schema using qualia as its internal comparison format for world-model coherence.
 That answer may be wrong, but it is at least the right kind of answer.
 It treats consciousness as an architectural fact about agents, not a metaphysical vapor added to computation.